najmasultani/Invisible-UI/README.md

   - The simulated key press should be held for **5 seconds**.

 ### 4. Keyboard Command → Presentation Control
+Input: keyboard command
+Output: action in the presentation

 - Google Slides (or similar platforms) respond to arrow key input:
 - Simulated key presses trigger slide navigation.